cpottle9/RP2-PowerControl/README.md

 # Power Control for RP2 processors

+**_Very Important note:_
+With micropython version  1.24.0 or 1.25 preview versions do not use machine.lightsleep() with this code.
+Always use time.sleep_ms() or equivalent. machine.lightsleep() will set registers SLEEP_EN0 and SLEEP_EN1 to the power on value when it returns.**

 **This repository contains support for power control on RP2040 and RP2350.
 But, I do not have any RP2350 boards at this time so, I have not tested my code on RP2350.
 If you try it tihs code on RP2350 and have problems it will be difficult for me to help.